-Section 21.1 Joint Labor Management Board.
+Section 21.1 Joint Labor Management Board

-- 228. Within 90 days of the approval of this MOU by the MTA Board, the parties agree to implement a new Joint Labor Management Board (JLMB).
+241. Within 90 days of the approval of this MOU by the SFMTA Board, the parties agree to implement a new Joint Labor Management Board (JLMB).

 The structure and composition of the JLMB shall be determined by the parties during this time period.
-The goals of the Committee shall be: - Achieving and maintaining full staffing; - Ensuring realistic schedules; - Improving the quality and timeliness of service to the public; - Improving operator morale; - Reducing job-related stress; - Improving attendance and reducing unscheduled absences; - Increasing opportunities for operators to take short periods off to address health, family and other urgent needs; - Reducing PSRs, accidents and claims; - Improving employee safety and health; - Reducing the number and length of workers compensation claims; - Facilitating ways to improve the resolution of grievances, accidents, and disciplinary issues.
+The goals of the Committee shall be:

+- Achieving and maintaining full staffing; - Ensuring realistic schedules; - Improving the quality and timeliness of service to the public; - Improving operator morale; - Reducing job-related stress; - Improving attendance and reducing unscheduled absences; - Increasing opportunities for operators to take short periods off to address health, family and other urgent needs; - Reducing PSRs, accidents and claims; - Improving employee safety and health; - Reducing the number and length of workers compensation claims; - Facilitating ways to improve the resolution of grievances, accidents, and disciplinary issues. - Addressing police security and crime aboard MUNI equipment; - Improving communication between Operators, Central Control, Street Supervisors and Dispatchers; - Ensuring availability of restroom facilities for Operators. - 242.
+MUNI will provide appropriate staff and funding to assist the JLMB in achieving its goals, subject to the budgetary authority of the Municipal Transportation Agency Board.